Many factors contribute to a dock’s design. Let’s take a look at the anatomy of a boat dock.

 Floats are generally located underneath the main frame structure.
-Wahoo Docks uses PermaFloat dock floats, which are extremely durable and offer a 15 year warranty.
-PermaFloat float drums meet Corps of Engineers regulations and are completely foam-filled for optimal buoyancy.
+Wahoo Docks uses PermaFloat dock floats, which are extremely durable and offer a 15-year warranty.
+PermaFloat float drums meet Corps of Engineers regulations.
+Their construction features complete filling with foam for optimal buoyancy.

 Bumpers protect both aluminum docks and boats from damage as the motion of the water causes them to come into contact with each other.
 Wahoo Docks make all our bumpers with black rubber or blow-molded polyethylene.

-- P-bumper – This bumper is tacked onto the edge of the dock and provides a surface protection against scratches and damage if the boat and dock come into contact with each other.
+- P-bumper – This bumper tacks onto the edge of the dock and provides a surface protection against scratches and damage if the boat and dock come into contact with each other.

 - Pole Bumpers – These bumpers attach to the dock poles and face outward so that boats and other watercraft will not make contact with the metal on the dock poles.

 - Aluminum – Aluminum decking stays cool even on the hottest summer days.
 It is extremely durable and slip-resistant.
 Wahoo Docks created their very own line of aluminum decking called AridDek.
 AridDek is powder-coated in your choice of Sandstone or Gray.
 It is water-tight, maintenance-free and will never require sealing, painting, or waterproofing.

 - Ipe hardwood – Also called Brazilian Walnut, this wood is quickly becoming the most popular choice for wood decking.
 That is because it is one of the densest hardwoods available and can easily last for 25 years or more.
 Ipe is as fire-resistant as steel and is bug and mildew-resistant, which makes it the ideal wood choice for marine environments.